This single purpose plane is designed to trim miters and other end grain cuts on a shooting board. The skewed cut is exceptionally effective.

 Stanley first made its version in 1909.
 We redesigned the body casting to utilize our standard 2-3/8" Bench Plane Blade and Frog with the Bedrock adjustment.

 Will fit the original Stanley 52 Chute Board.
-We plan to offer a companion Shooting Board in the future.

 Click here to download plans to make your own shooting board.

 The Lie-Nielsen Shoot Board Plane is based on the Stanley 51, which was made between 1909 and 1943 and sold with a companion metal shooting board.
 Our Shoot Board Plane will fit the original Stanley board, but can be used with any type of shooting board.
 Plans for simple shop-made shooting boards are included with the tool.
 The skew-set blade can be adjusted for lateral adjustment to allow for angled cuts, such as draft for pattern work.

 The blade is skewed at 20º to the sole, bedded at 45° with the bevel down.

 The blade comes ready to use, but honing a secondary bevel